 It’s one of the fundamental applications available on a normal desktop.
 Tutorials for Excel are spread far and wide throughout the internet, so no problem in getting your hands on material.
 Excel saves ridiculous amounts of time with a very short learning curve in my opinion.
 I wouldn’t recommend anything over Excel as a practical skill in the office space.

-Since we are talking about it, you could check out our Blog on Excel vs. Sheets for more information
+Since we are talking about it, you could check out our Blog on must have excel skills for Professionals for more information.